Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{$k$-Anonymity}

 $k$-Anonymity is conceptually similar to the size of the anonymity set (Section~\ref{metric:anonymity-set-size}), but does not consider the adversary.
-It was originally proposed for statistical databases, where $k$ indicates the number of rows in a database table~$D$ that are indistinguishable with respect to their quasi-identifiers $q$~\citep{sweeney_k-anonymity:_2002}.
+It was originally proposed to prepare statistical databases for publication.
+A medical database, for example, would contain both identifying information (e.g., the names of individuals) and sensitive information (e.g., their medical conditions). $k$-Anonymity assumes that identifying columns are removed from a database before publication, and then demands that the database table~$D$ can be grouped into equivalence classes with at least~$k$ rows that are indistinguishable with respect to their quasi-identifiers~$q$~\cite{samarati2001protecting,sweeney_k-anonymity:_2002}.
 Quasi-identifiers by themselves do not identify users, but can do so when correlated with other data.
-The sets of indistinguishable rows partition a table into equivalence classes with a minimum size of $k$.
+For example, the combination of the three quasi-identifiers zip code, date of birth, and gender identifies 87\% of the American population \cite{sweeney_k-anonymity:_2002}.
+Each equivalence class $E$ contains all rows that have the same values for each quasi-identifier $q$, for example all individuals with the same zip code, date of birth, and gender.
+To increase the size of equivalence classes to a minimum of $k$ rows, several algorithms exist to transform a given database to make it $k$-anonymous, for example using suppression or generalization~\cite{samarati_protecting_1998} or random sampling~\cite{li2012sampling} (the latter is interesting because it also satisfies approximate differential privacy, see Section \ref{metric:approximate-differential-privacy}).

-Several algorithms exist that transform a given database to make it $k$-anonymous by suppression or generalization~\citep{samarati_protecting_1998}.
-However, studies have shown $k$-anonymity to be insufficient, especially for high-dimensional data~\citep{aggarwal_k-anonymity_2005} and against correlation with other data sets~\citep{machanavajjhala_l-diversity:_2007}, because it fails to protect against attribute disclosure~\citep{xiao_personalized_2006}.
-In addition, $k$-anonymous data releases do not offer protection across multiple releases of the same data set~\citep{xiao_m-invariance:_2007}, or when sensitive data, such as location data, are semantically close~\citep{shokri_unraveling_2010}.
+However, studies have shown $k$-anonymity to be insufficient, especially for high-dimensional data~\cite{aggarwal_k-anonymity_2005} and against correlation with other data sets~\cite{machanavajjhala_l-diversity:_2007}, because it fails to protect against attribute disclosure~\cite{xiao_personalized_2006}, i.e. it does not provide property hiding.
+In addition, $k$-anonymous data releases do not offer protection across multiple releases of the same data set~\cite{xiao_m-invariance:_2007}, or when sensitive data, such as location data, are semantically close~\cite{shokri_unraveling_2010}.
 Despite this criticism, $k$-anonymity is still widely used today, and is routinely applied to new privacy domains.